Frequently Asked Questions

 What kind of equipment / uniform is required?

-Uniform tops are paid for by each individual (see costs below).
+Uniform tops and practice tees are mandatory and paid for by each individual.
 Players may use last year’s uniform tops if their team or the club continues to use the same jerseys.
-New players would be required to purchase matching team jerseys.
+New players are required to purchase matching team jerseys.

 Players need to provide their own spandex shorts, knee pads, socks, and shoes.
 Ankle braces are optional.
 Other apparel, such as warm-up suits, sweatshirts, and club t-shirts are also optional.